eskns/styledwindcss/README.md

 npm install @emotion/styled

 NOTE: The following github package will be installed from npm.pkg.github.com.
 So, there should not be a leading @ while installing.
 However, it will be installed in node_modules/@eskns/styledwindcss.
 So, while importing it you should use a leading @.
 Please see below.
-Also note that in order to install github packages from npm.pkg.github.com you need to create a github account and [create a read-only access token (classic)](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages) and [store that access token in your .npmrc file](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 npm install eskns/styledwindcss